You can read part one here

 These happy people have all done the course before and say they have benefited hugely from it.
 They seem to have their own jargon and the new recruit asks what the words mean.

-She is quickly reassured did she will learn all this on the weekend and that she shouldn't worry.
+She is quickly reassured that she will learn all this on the weekend and that she shouldn't worry.

 The isolation in the countryside is a common way of using mind control techniques.
 The person is taken out of the normal environment into a strange place to separate them from their normal reality.
 It also means it's difficult to leave because she is dependent on the person who drove her there.
 There is nowhere to go during the rest periods, so she is subjected to the cult environment 24 hours a day.